GeoEdgeSDK/AppHarbrAndroidExampleApp/README.md

 2. Rename the aar file to appharbr-sdk.aar
 3. Open MainApplication and set your API KEY

-This application will demonstrate how to use AppHarbr SDK with Google Ad Manager (GAM) and AdMob mediations
+This application will demonstrate how to use AppHarbr SDK with Google Ad Manager (GAM) AdMob and Max mediations